Requesting Public Records

 - If the requestor is unclear or does not sufficiently identify the requested records, the district may request clarification.
 The public records officer or designee may revise the estimate of when records will be available based on any clarification received; or

 - Deny the request in accordance with state law.

 If you are interested in filing a public records request with the Lake Stevens School District, please complete the Request for Public Records Form.
+DO NOT complete this form to request a high school transcript.
+Scroll down for more information about transcript requests.
 You may also submit your request electronically.
 Please note there is a fifteen cents ($.15) per page charge for a standard black and white photocopy of a requested record as a reasonable charge for copies per RCW 42.56.120.